Small team with big job recognized at DLA Annual Awards

-Members of DLA Troop Support’s Construction and Equipment supply chain COVID-19 Strike Team receive the Small Team of the Year award during DLA’s virtual annual award ceremony January 28.
-The team managed massive end-to-end national support efforts that brought relief to overwhelmed hospitals and nursing homes across the United States, and procured personal protective equipment to restock the nation’s Strategic National Stockpile.
+The Defense Logistics Agency Troop Support’s Construction and Equipment supply chain COVID-19 Strike Team was presented with the Small Team of the Year award during DLA’s virtual annual award ceremony January 28.

+The team was recognized for managing massive end-to-end national support efforts that brought relief to overwhelmed hospitals and nursing homes across the United States, as well as for resupplying the nation’s Strategic National Stockpile of personal protective equipment.

+The work of the team during the unprecedented pandemic has been essential to the nation’s COVID-19 response, said DLA Vice Director Michael Scott, who also presented the award.

 |Date Taken: